Andrew Benintendi Player Props: White Sox vs. Reds

 Reds Pitching Rankings

-- The Reds have the 25th-ranked team ERA across all league pitching staffs (4.98).
+- The Reds pitching staff is fifth in MLB with a collective 9.5 strikeouts per nine innings.

-- Reds pitchers combine to surrender 35 total home runs at a clip of 1.1 per game (to rank 13th in the league).
+- The Reds' 4.92 team ERA ranks 26th across all league pitching staffs.

-- Lodolo makes the start for the Reds, his seventh of the season.
-He is 2-1 with a 6.16 ERA and 44 strikeouts in 30 2/3 innings pitched.
+- Reds pitchers combine to surrender 37 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- In his last outing on Sunday against the Oakland Athletics, the lefty threw five innings, allowing three earned runs while surrendering five hits.
+- Ashcraft (2-0) takes the mound for the Reds in his seventh start of the season.
+He has a 2.00 ERA in 36 2/3 innings pitched, with 27 strikeouts.

-- The 25-year-old has a 6.16 ERA and 12.9 strikeouts per nine innings across six games this season, while allowing a batting average of .338 to opposing hitters.
+- The righty's most recent appearance was on Wednesday against the San Diego Padres, when he went six innings, surrendering one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.